gosukiwi/Blueberry/README.md

 ## Command Line Usage

-The easiest way to compile Iced Tea code into PHP code is using the
+The easiest way to compile Blueberry code into PHP code is using the
 ```bb``` file, inside the ```bin``` directory.

 ```bin/bb compile file.tea```